 - Be within your first four years of research experience after completion of your masters degree or equivalent

-- Not have spent more than 12 months within the past 36 months in the country where the institution you are applying for is located (mobility rule)
+- Not have spent more than 12 months within the past 36 months in France (mobility rule)

 - Not hold a doctoral degree at the time of recruitment

 - Be proficient in the English language both written and spoken (proof required)